ilsenatorov/kilter-gpt/README.md

 ## TODO

 * Add some automatic evaluation metrics (similarity to real data, consistency, etc.)
-* Convert dataset to hf dataset?
+* Add code to convert model to torchscript/onnx
-* Add a script to convert the model to onnx?
+* Add code to host the model as http API
-* Plot UMAP of token embeddings to check for logical clustering
+* Try to add data from routes to the dataset
 * ~~Learning rate warmup with annealing is probably better than plateau reduction.~~
 * ~~Add masking of padding tokens to attention mechanism~~
 * ~~Improve tokenizer functionality, move all the tokenization/padding logic to the tokenizer class~~